 - if you have breached the tenancy agreement in some way.

 A breach of the tenancy agreement could include not paying rent, failing to look after the property correctly or subletting the property without permission.
 If your landlord is starting eviction proceedings because you have breached your contract s/he should inform you of the specifics of the breach.

 If you're a periodic tenant and you do not have either a fixed term agreement or a default 6 month tenancy terms, your landlord does not have to have a reason to start eviction proceedings.
 You could be issued with a Notice to Quit at any stage.
 As the landlord does not have to give reasons to evict you, it would be very unlikely that a court would allow you to stay on in the property against the landlord's wishes.

-If you have rent arrears because of delays with your housing benefit, you should let your landlord know.
-Make sure you have handed in all the information the Housing Executive needs.
+If you have rent arrears because of delays with your benefits, you should let your landlord know.
+Make sure you have handed in all the information needed to process your claim.
 Keep a note of who you speak to and what was said every time you have to speak to an official about your benefits claim.

-If your housing benefit won't cover the rent arrears try to come to an arrangement to clear the arrears.
+If your benefit won't cover the rent arrears try to come to an arrangement to clear them.
 Make sure this is affordable and you can keep to the arrangement.
 If you can prove that you can stick to the arrangement, you are far less likely to be evicted.